vl20220303/catan-simulator-public/README.md

 ## Winning the Game
 The objective is to reach 10 victory points as quickly as possible.
 - Settlements give 1 point each.
-- Upgrading to cities give an additional 2 points each.
+- Upgrading to cities give 2 points for each city, replacing the 1 point of the settlement.
 - The first player to 10 points wins the game.